SciML/Catalyst.jl/docs/src/inverse_problems/optimization_ode_param_fitting.md

 nothing # hide
 ```

-In addition to boundaries, Optimization.jl also supports setting [linear and non-linear constraints](https://docs.sciml.ai/Optimization/stable/tutorials/constraints/#constraints) on its output solution.
+In addition to boundaries, Optimization.jl also supports setting [linear and non-linear constraints](https://docs.sciml.ai/Optimization/stable/tutorials/constraints/#constraints) on its output solution for some optimizers.

 ## Parameter fitting with known parameters
 If we from previous knowledge know that *kD = 0.1*, and only would like to fit the values of *kD* and *kP*, this can be achieved through `build_loss_objective`'s `prob_generator` argument.
 First, we create a function (`fixed_p_prob_generator`) that modifies our `ODEProblem` to incorporate this knowledge: